RELOCATION AND RETIREMENT IN CYPRUS

 ii) Non-Cyprus Tax Residents

-Income generated from intellectual property rights – A non-Cyprus tax resident generating gross income arising from intellectual property rights or other similar income from sources within Cyprus, is liable for a 10% withholding tax (unless a tax treaty provides for a lower tax rate).
+Income generated from intellectual property rights – A non-Cyprus tax resident generating gross income arising from intellectual property rights or other similar income from sources within Cyprus, is subject to a 10% withholding tax (unless a tax treaty provides for a lower tax rate).

 Profits of entertainers – The Gross income derived by an individual who is not resident in Cyprus from entertainment events (i.e. musical/theatrical performances, football clubs’ performances etc) executed in Cyprus and which does not arise from a permanent establishment in Cyprus, is subject to a 10% withholding tax (unless a tax treaty provides for a lower tax rate).